 Students work in a professional area of interest.
 Examples include bioscience, engineering, healthcare, innovation and technology.
 The curriculum adjusts to meet the passions of the students.
 Recent examples of student-client projects include the construction of a sensory chair for children with autism that was licensed internationally, a data analytics solution that saved Fortune 500 company over $2 million, and an app created to connect those with mental illness with supports.

-The CAPS framework has been spreading rapidly through our affiliation model.
-The original Blue Valley CAPS program launched in 2009, and a few pilot affiliates started between 2012-2014.
+The original CAPS program launched in 2009, and a few pilot affiliates started between 2012-2014.
 In 2015, the Blue Valley School District created the CAPS Network to connect nodes of educational innovation.
-As a result, there are currently over 12,000 students and over 20,000 alumni of CAPS programs.
-The network includes 81 affiliate programs and spans 21 states in the U.S. and three additional countries: Canada, India, and Kuwait.
-In total, over 140 school systems provide students the CAPS experience.
+As a result, there are currently over 13,000 students and over 40,000 alumni of CAPS programs.
+The network includes 100 affiliate programs and spans 23 states in the U.S. Five additional countries now engage.
+Connection to Hundred is driving new global activity, including affiliation in Kenya.
+We anticipate a minimum of five new countries launching CAPS in the next year directly because of our Hundred award!
 The speed of scale resulted in the 2021 formation of CAPS Network, Inc. - a nonprofit organization - to provide additional foundation support for this dynamic education movement.

 We love connecting with others that share our purpose.
 Anyone interested in partnering should explore the CAPS Network website at https://yourcapsnetwork.org.